Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

     return OF
 ```

-Although this is quite a long code, all it's doing is:

-- Reading in the latest results
-- Extracting some profiles and depth dose curves
-- Calculating an objective function based on a comparison of the original data and the current data

-This code is a good template to use for developing your own objective functions.
+This code can serve as a useful template for for developing your own objective functions, but as mentioned: your objective function can do anything you want, as long as it take two parameters and return a number.

-The objective function we are using is defined below
+The objective function we are using is simply the sum of the absolute differences between a profile at iso center and a depth dose curve.
-$$
-OF = mean(abs(CurrentProfile - OriginalProfile)) + mean(abs(CurrentDepthDose - OriginalDepthDose))
-$$
 Note that both the current and original data are normalised to account for the fact that different numbers of primary particles are being used.

+> **Hint:** if you want a guaranteed way to impress your friends and family, you can tell them that this is an L1 norm objective function

 ## Running the example